-First of all I feel like I should make this very clear, I’m no geek.
+First of all, I feel like I should make this very clear, I’m no geek.
 Or maybe I am, but the term I feel accurately describes me if a ‘tech enthusiast’.
-Countless times, people awe when they look at my desktop and it doesn’t look like anything they’ve seen.
+Countless times, people are awed when they look at my desktop and it doesn’t look like anything they’ve seen.
 “Ubuntu”, I tell them.
 “What’s that?’
-“It’s a Linux based operating system”.
+“It’s a Linux-based operating system”.
 That’s where most of them give up, knowing I’m about to melt their face with tech stuff they don’t really care about.

-- Ubuntu has a light footprint on the computer resources.
-On a modestly spec’d 2014 laptop, the system taking up only 2% of the CPU leaves a lot of room to do other things.
+Ubuntu has a light footprint on the computer resources.
+On a modest spec’d 2014 laptop, the system taking up only 2% of the CPU leaves a lot of room to do other things.
 Windows 10 64bit without background apps running runs the same CPU at 40%.

-- You run into an issue you don’t know how to deal with, worry not.
-The community support around linux distributions and Ubuntu, in particular, is exceptional.
-Forums like the Ubuntu Forum, OMGUbuntu, Noobslab and many others have tons of guides to help you out of whatever sticky situation you might find yourself in.
+If you run into an issue you don’t know how to deal with, worry not.
+The community support around Linux distributions and Ubuntu, in particular, is exceptional.
+Forums like the Ubuntu Forum, OMGUbuntu, Noobslab, and many others have tons of guides to help you out of whatever sticky situation you might find yourself in.

 The list of reasons for using Ubuntu and Linux over windows is endless.
-For most people, they use Ubuntu just to be different, and that is okay.
+Most people use Ubuntu just to be different, and that is okay.
 What is your reason?
 Tell us below.